prataprc/prataprc.github.io.v1/_contents/3-programmers.rst

 :author: unknown

-Came across this story on the Net, not sure about the original author, and the store goes like this,
+Came across this story on the Net, not sure about the original author, and the story goes like this,

 Three programmers were asked to cross a field and go to the house at the other side.